mathrunet/flutter_masamune/packages/katana_localization/README.md

     ```

-Therefore, we have created a package with the following features to resolve the above.
+Therefore, I have created a package with the following features to resolve the above.

 - Create translation data in Google Spreadsheet
     - Just share the sheet when you ask for a translation.